jmurty/xml4h/README.rst

 playing with ideas and tweaking the APIs to try and get them right, before I move on to the TODO list.

-Howver, the project is under very slow development right now, due to my lack of time.
-It is very much an alpha, is likely to be in flux for a while yet, and is in no way ready for production use.
+The project is under slow development right now, due mainly to my lack of time.
+It is also very much an alpha which is likely to be in flux for a while yet, so it is not ready for production use.

-It probably shouldn't even be out in public yet, it isn't fully dressed.
+It probably shouldn't even be out in public yet; it isn't fully dressed.
 But I'm putting it out there to encourage myself to work on it more, and in case anyone else would like to start playing with it.

 TODO
 ----

+- Human-friendly node object description text from __unicode__
+- Basic element traversal by tag name, e.g. elem.FirstChild.FirstGrandchild
 - Write project documentation, code comments, and user guide
-- Support for xpath querying in lxml implementation
+- Support for XPath querying in lxml implementation
+- Add implementation of standard library's (c)ElementTree (if plausible) so XPath is available to all users without installing the extra lxml library.
 - Find a way to make the lxml `nsmap` namespace map mutable, or to fake it?
   This is necessary to properly abstract namespace definition behaviour.
 - SAX parsing, done nicely -- Need to figure out what that means...